HousewareHQ/frontend-engineering-octernship/README.md

-# Duplicate Character Remover : Assignment
+# frontend-engineering-octernship Duplicate char remover project.

 # 📝 Description

 <h3> It is a ReactJS app that allows users to remove duplicate characters from a string.</h3>
 <h4>It has two screens:</h4>
  <li>Screen 1: The form contains a text field where users can type in their string and a submit button to finalize the submission.</li>